mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/etcd.md

 - Start a single-node etcd cluster
 `etcd`

-- Start a single-node etcd cluster, listening for client requests on a custom url `etcd --advertise-client-urls {{http://127.0.0.1:1234}} --listen-client-urls {{http://127.0.0.1:1234}}`
+- Start a single-node etcd cluster, listening for client requests on a custom URL `etcd --advertise-client-urls {{http://127.0.0.1:1234}} --listen-client-urls {{http://127.0.0.1:1234}}`

 - Start a single-node etcd cluster with a custom name